 The picture below shows both kinds of down clusters.
 Grey is sown on the left, and white is on the right.

-Why spend more for a goose down pillow, when a duck down pillow will look, feel, and perform the exact same way!
+Why spend more on a goose-down pillow, when a duck-down pillow will look, feel, and perform the exact same way!

 This particular pillow is from Pinzon; which if you didn’t already know, is Amazon’s house brand for bedding.